 Dow Gardens Canopy Walk in Midland

-The Dow Gardens Canopy walk is a great option if you’re looking for things to do with kids in Michigan.
+The Dow Gardens Canopy walk is a great option if you’re looking for things to do in Michigan with kids.
 Located in Midland, the Dow Gardens Canopy Walk is the longest canopy walk in the United States.
 At 1,400 feet in length and heights up to 40 feet, this ADA accessible trail is a thrilling adventure for the entire family.
 Adults will marvel at the beautiful views overlooking pine trees, an orchard, and a lovely pond area.
 Kids will enjoy exploring the large suspended cargo net, netted walkway, and two free-standing pods.
 The Dow Gardens Canopy Walk opened in October 2018 and is extremely popular.
 If your family plans to visit on a weekend, be sure to make a reservation ahead of time.

 Don’t miss the other areas of Dow Gardens while you are there!
 The entire family will enjoy meandering through the birch trees, hiking nature trails, catching glimpses of the beautiful Dow Home and Studio from an overlook, wandering through Boulder Pass, and more.
 Additionally, children are especially impressed with the amazing nature-themed playground, the Children’s Garden, the Color Garden, and the Secret Garden.